girishvi/alpacatest/README.md

-sort.py is to quicksort the given numbersin the array

-duplicates.py is to find all duplicates in the array

-missing.py is to find the missing numbers in the array
+sort.py is to display the array in numerical order duplicates.py is to find all duplicates in the array missing.py is to find the missing numbers in the array